dementive/Victoria3Tools/README.md

 - Syntax highlighting for paradox shader files which is similar to HLSL in a lot of ways but has a lot of key differences.

 ![Shader Screenshot](/images/shader.png)

+# vic3-tiger integration

+[vic3-tiger](https://github.com/amtep/ck3-tiger) has been fully integrated into the plugin and provides validation for all of your mod files.
+The vic3-tiger binary comes with the plugin and it's usage within sublime can be configured with the plugin settings.
+The following settings can be adjusted to change the behavior of vic3-tiger:
+- Vic3TigerModPath - The path to the mod you are currently working on that you want to be validated.
+If you do not put a valid path in this setting the plugin will not use vic3-tiger at all and validation will be ignored.
+- Vic3TigerUseDefaultConfig - By default the plugin will call tiger with the default vic3-tiger.conf file which is located in your mod folder.
+If you set this setting to 'false' the plugin will instead use a common .conf file between all mods that can be edited with the `Victoria 3: Edit vic3-tiger.conf` command.
+For more information about the vic3-tiger.conf read [guide](https://github.com/amtep/ck3-tiger/blob/main/filter.md)
+- Vic3TigerShowErrorsInline - When you open a new file that tiger has detected errors in a squiggly line will be drawn under all the errors in the file, you can hover over these to get more information about the error.
+If you want to disable this feature just set this setting to false.

+When you have a valid path defined in the vic3TigerModPath setting the plugin will automatically call vic3-tiger when you open sublime if changes have been detected in any of the mods you are currently working on.
+The following commands can be used to directly interact with vic3-tiger:
+- `Victoria 3: Reload plugin objects and regenerate syntax` - The vic3-tiger output will be regenerated automatically by the plugin at the same time the syntax definition is.
+This means changes will only occur when sublime is first opened or when this reload objects command is run.
+If you have made some changes and you want vic3-tiger to validate them you can run this command to check if you made any mistakes.
+- `Victoria 3: Show Tiger Output` - You can view the results of the tiger validation directly in sublime in either a panel at the bottom of the screen or in a new tab.
+This will display the validator output in the same style as tiger which replicated the style of Rust compiler errors.
+For each error an annotation will be draw that you can click on to open the source of the error in a new tab.

 ## Settings